 With Christmas fast approaching, I have a yearning to be in Tasmania.
 Unfortunately it won’t happen and I will be enjoying a few days with family up here in Gregory West.
 A few years ago my wife kindly paid for a trip on the Spirit so that I could be down for the Taste Festival and the finish of the yacht race.

-After an enjoyable Christmas Day, I went to bed very early before departing for Melbourne at 2am so that I would be very early for the sailing.
+After an enjoyable Christmas Day, I went to bed very early before departing for Melbourne at 2:00am so I would be very early for the sailing.
 As a young man, I enjoyed my own company and did most of my activities alone.

 I still have the opinion that when you have more than fits in a suitcase your life is over and you are no longer a free spirit.